 A unique selling proposition (USP), or a unique selling position, is a statement that succinctly outlines how your business, product, or service is different from that of your competition.
 It identifies what makes your business the better choice, and why your target clients should choose you over the competition.

-Your USP can be an effective tool that helps you focus your marketing goals, and verify that every piece of marketing collateral you create successfully sets you apart from the competition.
+Your USP can be an effective tool that helps you focus your marketing goals and verifies that every piece of marketing collateral you create successfully sets you apart from the competition.
 Your USP can also be an important part of your branding that makes your business memorable.

 Go Back to the Basics